hpjeonGIT/Tips/install_llvm.md

   - LLVM_EXTERNAL_OPENMP_SOURCE_DIR=....
   - SHARED_LIBS ON
 - When omp is coupled, clang -fopenmp must be able to compile without header/lib locations
+- `clang -v` will show the gcc-toolchain as the system default.
+To couple with specific gcc, use `clang --gcc-toolchain=/opt/gcc/5.3 -v`

 ## FLang